peterzimon/docs-api/admin/index.md

 Most applications integrating with the Ghost Admin API should use token authentication.
 User authentication is intended for fully-fledged clients where different users login and manage various resources as themselves.
 Token authentication is intended for integrations that handle common workflows, such as publishing new content, or sharing content to other platforms.

-The JavaScript Admin API Client currently only supports token authentication.
+The JavaScript Admin API Client supports token authentication.

 ### Token Authentication (Integrations)

 Token authentication is a simple, secure authentication mechanism using JSON Web Tokens (JWTs).
 Each integration is issued with an admin API key, which is used to generate a JWT token and then provided to the API via the standard HTTP Authorization header.

-The admin API key must be kept private and therefore token authentication is not suitable for browsers or other insecure environments, unlike the Content API key.
+The Admin API key must be kept private, therefore token authentication is not suitable for browsers or other insecure environments, unlike the Content API key.

 #### Key